Viglino/ol-ext/README.md

 npm install ol-ext
 ````

-Visit the [this repository](https://github.com/darkscript/ol-ol-ext-webpack-example) for a good example of working with ol-ext npm version and bundler (webpack)
+* Check out the [darkscript/ol-ol-ext-webpack-example repo](https://github.com/darkscript/ol-ol-ext-webpack-example) for a good example of working with ol-ext npm version and bundler (webpack)

 ## Documentation